About Morongo Fire

 A message from the Fire Chief

-As both a tribal member and employee from out great Tribe, it is my greatest honor and a privilege to serve as your Fire Chief.
+As a tribal member and employee of our great Tribe, it is my greatest honor and a privilege to serve as your Fire Chief.

-It is our mission is to protect life, property, and the environment through education, prevention, and effective response to fire, medical and environmental emergencies in the tribal community and beyond.
-We have an extremely dedicated and professional workforce of 27 members who strive to accomplish that mission each day through the delivery of services, programs, and partnership agreements with county, state and local agencies.
+It is our mission to protect life, property, and the environment through education, prevention, and effective response to fire, medical and environmental emergencies in the tribal community and beyond.
+We have an extremely dedicated and professional workforce of 27 members who strive to accomplish that mission each day.
+We pride ourselves through the delivery of services, programs, and partnership agreements with county, state and local agencies.

 I look forward to leading this department in the most professional, efficient, and cost-effective manner, while remaining committed to providing the highest level of services.

 Morongo Fire Department